hector17rock/holbertonschool-web_front_end/html_advanced/README.md

 ---

+**Project developed by Hector**
+*Demonstrating advanced HTML5 concepts and modern web development practices*

-*This project is part of the Holberton School Web Frontend curriculum, demonstrating advanced HTML concepts and modern web development practices.*
+*This project is part of the Holberton School Web Frontend curriculum, showcasing comprehensive HTML5 implementation and progressive web development techniques.*